Music BA (Hons) (with Foundation Year)

 Successful completion of the Foundation Year will enable you to progress into the first year (Level C) of your chosen honours degree.
 Further details can be found here.

 In your first year, you are introduced to the disciplines of music performance, composition and the fundamental technologies that underpin each of these areas.
 You will be introduced to a number of popular and classical music genres, and will examine the performance and composition techniques that constitute their style.
-You will also cover areas of music theory from the perspective of a performer and composer; developing a high level of musical literacy – of whatever genre you choose to focus upon – is an essential core to many other parts of the degree programme.
+You will also cover areas of music notation, including theory and scoring, from the perspective of a performer and composer; developing a high level of musical literacy – of whatever genre you choose to focus upon – is an essential core to many other parts of the degree programme.

-You will also study Foundations of Music Production, which will allow for focused study into the Foundations of Audio Recording, Sound Reinforcement, MIDI Programming and Automation.
+In Single Honours Music, you will also study Foundations of Music Production, which will allow for focused study into the Foundations of Audio Recording, Sound Reinforcement, MIDI Programming and Automation.
 These areas will be taught holistically through exploring such topics as the physics of sound; audio signal flow; audio mixing; audio editing; digital signal processing and an introduction to automation.

 You will have individual lessons in your chosen instrument or voice, and you will also learn about essential University level study skills, such as essay writing, presentation skills, referencing and using the library in groups of 10, which also function as small pastoral groups.